MatthewYong/saitama-dainingu/README.md

     4. Verify that step 2 and 3 will work on the about and the gallery page

 - Overflow
-    1. Go to the Chrome webstore and find [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)
+    1. Go to the Chrome webstore and find the extension [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)
     2. Install and add the extension
     3. Go to the landing page
     4. Right-click and add 'Unicorn Sparkles' to reveal the overflow
-    5. All content will be placed in a pink border, that represents the element, and the website will have a black background.
+    5. All content will be placed in a pink border, that represents the elements, and the website will have a black background.
 Verify that none of the content is overlapping the pink border
     6. Verify that steps 3-5 will work on the about and the gallery page

 ### Browser and Mobile Devices